 Vitamin D is naturally made in the body when UVB rays are absorbed in the skin.
 It is important because it helps calcium get into bones, decreases risks of cancer, autoimmune disease, and infections.
 It does not take a lot of UV rays to provide a daily dose, only 10-15 minutes of sun expose in a short sleeve shirt and shorts (during late spring and summer) is sufficient.
 The lighter the skin the less time needed and the darker the skin the less effective conversion.
 This is not a recommendation to lay out all day sun tanning or going to a tanning bed.

 Vitamin D can also be supplemented.
-A good dose is 1000-1500 IU/d daily.
-This is important for people how either have medical or personal reasons for not getting any sun exposure or during the early spring late fall and winter who live above latitudes above 37 degrees north (above Texas…see map).
+A typical dose is 1000-1500 IU/d daily.
+This is important for people who either have medical or personal reasons for not getting any sun exposure or during the early spring late fall and winter who live above latitudes above 37 degrees north (above Texas…see map).

-If you live above that live it is not possible to get enough Vit D from the sun.
+If you live above that line it is not possible to get enough Vit D from the sun.

 Vitamin D is not extremely common in foods but some common sources with good levels of Vit.
 D are listed in the table below

 |Orange juice, fortified, 8 ounces||100|

 Source: Office of Dietary Supplements, National Institutes of Health

 Since vitamin D is fat soluble, taking some form of healthy fat with it will also help optimize absorption.
 Vitamin A, zinc, and boron are other important cofactors that interact with vitamin D. vitamin K2 and magnesium in conjunction with it.